 - Mannich reaction – Wikipedia

-- Polonovski Reaction
+- The Henry Reaction

 My name is Pradip Sanjay W. I’m an organic chemist originally from Maharashtra, India.
 I have qualified UGC NET-JRF, GATE in chemical sciences and MH-SET exam for assistant professor.
 I’m currently pursuing my Ph.D. in organic chemistry at the Indian Institute of Technology Hyderabad, India.